SAEON/somisana-croco/README.md

 ## download data from global operational models

-First step is to download the forcing files.
+As per the hindcast simulation, the first step is to download the forcing files.
 You can download them locally wherever you want (you'll just need to keep track of your directories in the relevant `crocotools_param.m` files when it comes to generating the CROCO forcing files later).

 We have a command line interface (cli.py) for running selected python functions from the command line.
 This is particularly useful in an operational context.
 You may need to update your environment so that the cli uses the latest versions of the packages (especially copernicusmarine, which gets updated often as not always backwards compatible):